TMC vs KAC Dream11 Predictions, Bengal T20 Challenge 2020 Tapan Memorial Club vs Kalighat Club: Playing XI, Cricket Fantasy Tips

 Bengal T20 Challenge 2020 Malta TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club

-Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club captain: Sandipan Das Sr
+Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club captain: Shahbaz Ahmed

-Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club vice-captain: Shubham Chatterjee
+Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club vice-captain: Sandipan Das

-Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club batsmen: Gaurav Chauhan, Jayojit Basu, Sourav Chanda, Shubham Chatterjee
+Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club batsmen: Pritan Dutta, Toufik Mondal, Kaif Ahmed, Subham Chatterjee

-Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club all-rounders: Shahbaz Ahmed, A Gani, Pradipta Pramanik, Sandipan Das Sr
+Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club all-rounders: Aamir Gani, Shahbaz Ahmed, Sandipan Das

-Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club bowlers: Sourav Mondal, P Barman
+Bengal T20 Challenge 2020 TMC vs KAC Dream11 team for Tapan Memorial Club vs Kalighat Club bowlers: Ramesh Prasad, Amit Kuila, Prayas Ray Barman

-TMC vs KAC Bengal T20 Challenge 2020, Tapan Memorial Club playing 11 against Kalighat Club: Sourav Chanda, Shakir Habib Gandhi (WK), Gaurav Chauhan, Kaif Ahmed, Tarun Godara, Ramesh Prasad, Sandipan Das Sr, Shahbaz Ahmed, P Barman, Debopratim Halder, Nilkantha Das
+TMC vs KAC Bengal T20 Challenge 2020, Tapan Memorial Club playing 11 against Kalighat Club: Koushik Ghosh, Vikash Singh, Shahbaz Ahmed, Kaif Ahmed, Sandipan Das, Prayas Ray Barman, Gaurav Chauhan, Shakir Gandhi (WK), Tarun Godara, Ramesh Prasad (C), Nilkantha Das

-TMC vs KAC Bengal T20 Challenge 2020, Kalighat Club playing 11 against Tapan Memorial Club: Jayojit Basu, Abhishek Bose, A Gani, Sudip Chatterjee, Shubham Chatterjee, A Kuila, P Dutta, Mithlesh Das, Subham Sarkar, Pradipta Pramanik, Sourav Mondal
+TMC vs KAC Bengal T20 Challenge 2020, Kalighat Club playing 11 against Tapan Memorial Club: Jayojit Basu, Pritan Dutta, Sudip Chatterjee, Subham Chatterjee (C), Toufik Mondal, Aamir Gani, Pradipta Pramanik, Abhishek Bose (WK), Sourav Mondal, Pritam Chakraborty, Amit Kuila

 Team Rankings